nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/ancs_client.rst

    :local:
    :depth: 2

-The ANCS Client module is used for implementation of the Apple Notification Center Service (ANCS) client.
+The ANCS Client library is used for implementation of the Apple Notification Center Service (ANCS) client.

 .. note::